travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 This gives a clear indication that your secrets are at risk, and you should take measures to mitigate any possible damage.

-If you suspect suspicious activity, you can either close all your windows, or cancel the debug job on the Web UI to disconnect the potential attacker.
+If you suspect malicious activity, you can either close all your windows, or cancel the debug job on the Web UI to disconnect the attacker.

 ### "Permission denied" error message